Christian Aid works with long term partners throughout Iraq, which means we can respond as, when and where necessary.

-We are supporting people by giving communities training, business skills, and cash transfers necessary to start up their own business to help them provide for their family and a secure future.
+In Kirkuk and Tikrit, we are supporting people by giving communities training and business skills to start up their own business, and cash to help them provide for their family.

-We are working to foster connections and initiate relationships between young people of different ethnic and religious communities including displaced people, refugees and host communities, whilst relieving the economic pressures contributing to community instability.
+In Kirkuk we have contributed to fostering connections and initiating relationships between young people of different ethnic and religious communities including displaced people, refugees and host communities, whilst relieving the economic pressures contributing to community instability.

 REACH in northern Iraq